PhD CandidateSSRN SSRN

 Caroline is a PhD Candidate at the Melbourne Law School.
-She researches in labour law and administrative / public law.
+She researches in labour law and administrative law.
 Her PhD examines the expression of administrative law doctrines in the regulation and control of employer discretion under Australian labour law.

 The Influence of Public Law Principles in Australian Labour Law